lensmedia/itheorie.nl-public/connect-api/error-codes.md

 #### `403006` reseller_can_not_view_subscription
 > Your account is disabled at iTheorie, contact us at helpdesk@itheorie.nl for questions.

-The reseller is not allowed to see the progression of the student, it must first be permitted by the student in the study section of iTheorie.
+The reseller is not allowed to see the progression of the student, it must first be permitted by the student in the study section of iTheorie or using `permissionToShareProgress` in the [:link: `POST /{reseller}/purchases`](reseller-purchases-post.md) request.

 #### `404001` reseller_company_not_found_by_id
 > You do not have permission from the student to view their progress.